 Give yourself time?to decide what you would like everyone to wear,? waiting until?the couple days?before your?family photo session?is bound to make you feel some stress.?In my experience the kids have out grown that shirt I want them to wear and didn’t realize until pulled it out of?drawer, or your child almost always can’t find their other shoe you need among a thousand matching pairs.?Just give yourself time to increase your options and a smooth family photo shoot.

 3. Avoid being too seasonal

-Since you will most likely want your family photos to be up all year long, you should try to avoid being too seasonal.
-Try to think of your home décor, not so much being bundled up in fall fashion as tempting as it may be you want timeless portraits.
+Since you?will most likely?want your?family photos?to be up all year long, you should try to avoid being too seasonal.
+Try to think of your home d?cor, not so much being bundled up in fall fashion as tempting as it may be you want timeless portraits.
 I recommend bringing items that are versatile and can be removed in some photos such as vest, scarfs, denim jackets.

 4. Comfort is important

 Kids are so cute styled in hats, tutus, and jackets, they do?look ADORABLE.
 But if those kids aren?t comfortable, you are in for one miserable photo session.
 Make sure to keep everyone?s comfort level in mind.?I always love adding fun fashion to a photos shoot but for kids especially have a backup plan in mind, vest or jackets work well as they can easily added or removed.?Don’t forget about?Dad!?Sometimes he is not as enthusiastic about the family?photo session?so be sure he is comfortable and we will keep him having a good time!

 5. Skip on patterns and characters